IVC Filter Lawyers

 North Carolina law may also allow plaintiffs to recover damages on a claim based on inadequate warnings or instructions.
 To succeed, the plaintiff must establish that a manufacturer or seller unreasonably failed to provide an adequate warning, and this failure caused the plaintiff’s injury.
 The plaintiff must also prove that either the product created an unreasonably dangerous condition that the defendant knew or should have known would pose a substantial risk of harm, or after the product left the defendant’s control, it became aware or should have known that the product posed a substantial risk of harm, but it failed to give warnings or take any other reasonable actions.
 An experienced product liability attorney can provide more information regarding these claims and others that may apply in your situation.

 Receive Guidance from an Experienced IVC Filter Lawyer in North Carolina or South Carolina

 If you believe that a defective medical device caused your injury or the death of a loved one, you can explore potential legal action with the assistance of an attorney.
 At Grimes Teich Anderson LLP, our North Carolina and South Carolina IVC filter attorneys can represent plaintiffs in claims against negligent manufacturers and other entities.
-We have offices in Asheville, Franklin, Rutherfordton, Spruce Pine, and Waynesville, North Carolina and in Greenville, Spartanburg and Gaffney, South Carolina.
+We have offices in Asheville, Franklin, Rutherfordton, Spruce Pine, and Waynesville, North Carolina and in Greenville and Spartanburg, South Carolina.
 Contact Grimes Teich Anderson LLP by phone at 800-533-6845 or complete our online form for a free appointment with a personal injury lawyer or a wrongful death attorney.